cse3901-2021au-giles/TheLittleRascals-Peer-Eval/README.md

 * Listening on http://[::1]:3000
 ```
 or something similar.
 Click the link and you will be taken to your default browser, or just type in "localhost:3000" in your browser, replacing 3000 with the port specified.
 Enjoy!

+## Other Technical Issues
+* Subject to your local environment and the version of required dependencies you are running, it is very common to encounter errors during build process.
+Please contact the owner (zhong.523@osu.edu) to resolve any issue you have.
+###Possible Issues
+* WebPacker not running correctly: bundle exec rake webpacker:install
+* Database not loading: rails db:schema:load

 ## Views (Student & Admin)
 * Login Page: This page is for introducing the site and for logging in.
 This page contains a place to input email and password and also a place to input email if you forget your password.